Rules

 – The league is free to join.

-– All new league members must join the Discord https://discord.gg/rBpJqUrgBF, complete an application and meet certain prerequisites.
+– All new or returning league members must join the Discord https://discord.gg/R74QMcVMDe, complete an application and meet certain prerequisites.
 The application can be submitted in the #apply channel.
-Applications will be reviewed within 72 hours in most cases.
 If you have been referred by another league member you should disclose this in your application.
-Applicants will receive a note from a member of the Council of Champions once the application has been reviewed.
+Applicants who have been accepted will see a thumbs up in their post and should see their name turn to Rookie classification green.

 – New league members must use a steering wheel, have an oval iRating at or above 2000 and an oval B safety rating or higher.